Michelle A. Tyson, M.D. (She/Her)

 Call the Car CEO

-Michelle strongly believes that Call the Car is not just a healthcare transportation company but a care partner that should be accessible to all, even for those without a healthcare plan.
-Michelle Tyson MD understands the diversity of California’s population, its unique needs, and how to cater to these specific requirements.
-By combining medical expertise with logistical knowledge, Call the Car has revolutionized non-emergency medical transportation, creating a new delivery system network.
-Today, Call the Car is the largest non-emergency medical transportation company in California.
+Michelle strongly believes that Call the Car is not just a healthcare transportation company but a care partner that should be accessible to all, even to those without a healthcare plan.
+Growing up in a family that was dedicated to improving patient care, and later becoming a doctor in Family Medicine herself, Michelle understands the diversity of California’s population, its unique needs and conditions, and how to address these specific requirements.

-To keep pace with evolving healthcare needs, Call the Car partners with multiple healthcare plan providers, including LA Care, Central California Alliance, Inland Empire Health Plan (IEHP), Blue Shield of California, California Department of Public Health, Promise Health Plan, AppleCare Medical Group, and the AIDS Healthcare Foundation.
-Operational efficiency and driver availability for members has also significantly improved thanks to partnerships with rideshare giants Lyft and Uber.
+Call the Car also partners with multiple healthcare plan providers to keep up with evolving healthcare needs.
+This includes LA Care, Central California Alliance, Blue Shield of California, Inland Empire Health Plan (IEHP), California Department of Public Health, Promise Health Plan, AppleCare Medical Group, and the AIDS Healthcare Foundation.
+Call the Car has also partnered with Lyft and Uber which has significantly improved operational efficiency and driver availability for its members.

-Philanthropic Endeavours:
+Philanthropic Endeavors:

 Involvement in Medical Associations: